fusonic/dotnet-extensions/README.md

 --------------------

 - We do not implement **framework-code** but focus on **re-usable class libraries**
-- No DI abstractions necessary (SimpleInjector or MediatR are committed core libraries used in Fusonic Extensions)
+- No DI abstractions necessary (SimpleInjector is a committed core library used in Fusonic Extensions)

 Naming